 Should your PSA start to rise after surgery, then 'salvage' radiation therapy could be right for you.
 EBRT is delivered to the area that the prostate used to occupy (called the prostate bed), the object being to eradicate any cancer cells that were left behind after surgery.
 Approximately 80% of men with a rising PSA after surgery have a regrowth contained within the prostate bed.
-If the cancer has spread to other areas of the body and become metastatic then salvage radiation therapy is unlikely to be the best choice, as it will only target the prostate bed and potentially the nearby lymph nodes.
 Salvage radiation therapy (like all salvage therapies) is likely to cause an increase in side effects on top of those previously experienced with surgery.